omorante/shinyepico/README.md

 default, and no additional work is required.

-You can find an example of the final .zip to upload to the application in [the example\_data folder of the dev branch](https://github.com/omorante/shinyepico/blob/dev/example_data/Li_NAR_2019.zip).
+You can find an example of the final .zip to upload to the application in [the example\_data folder of the doc branch](https://github.com/omorante/shinyepico/blob/doc/example_data/Li_NAR_2019.zip).